Back to blog

 While it seems easy enough to go ahead and apply for copyright for design rights, your design needs to cover some basic requirements.

-First: your design needs to be represented within some tangible object.
-So, if you created a new shoe design under copyright clothing design rights, you’ll need to copyright the shoes themselves.
+First: Your design needs to be represented within a tangible object.
+For example, if you created a new shoe design, you must copyright the shoes themselves under clothing design rights.
 Once this happens, the design will be copyrighted through the shoes.

-Secondly: Your design needs to be completely original.
-This doesn’t include throwing glitter on someone else’s shoe design and calling it your own.
+Secondly: Your design must be completely original.
+This excludes minor alterations like adding glitter to someone else’s shoe design and claiming it as your own.

-Once your item is copyrighted, you’ll have the rights to sell, market and reproduce your design/product.
-If you wish, you could also offer licenses to businesses to sell the product for you.
+Once your item is copyrighted, you have the exclusive rights to sell, market, and reproduce your design or product.
+You can also offer licenses to businesses to sell the product on your behalf.

 And, big bonus: